Meet our Donors

 Much like you, my family and I would love nothing more than to see an end to this terrible disease.

-Gregory H. Romero, Board Member
+Gregory H. Romero, Member, Board of Directors

 In the fall of 2003, my brother and I lost our father to parkinsonism.
 His disease had a tremendous impact on our family.